Region: North & Central Asia

 The best time to visit is from April until early June (spring-early summer) and from late August to October (autumn).

 Tashkent International Airport is located 6 kilometres south-east of the city centre and 5 kilometres from the Tashkent ring road.
-Taxis are not metered and a ride into town may cost anything between US$4 and US$7.
+There are many taxi touts outside the airport and negotiating with them for the fare can be difficult so we recommend organising an Arrival Transfer in advance (included in the cost of your trip).

 All former countries of the USSR uses European two-pin plugs (220V/50AC) - round pins with no earth connections.

 Plov (Central Asia pilaf consisting of rice and fried vegetables) and shashlyk (barbecued meat) are the staple diet.
-Nan and similar round breads are also common.
-Other common dishes include meat and bean gruels and stuffed cabbage leaves.
+Non and similar round breads are also common.
+Other common dishes include meat and bean stews and stuffed cabbage leaves.
 The food has a mixture of both Persian and Russian influences.

 On tour you will travel in mini-buses (usually a Toyota vehicle - either a Coaster or a Hi-ace).
 Road conditions are generally good between the major cities.